harshu-panchal/Digital-AELA-/TRANSLATION_SETUP.md

 # Translation System Setup Guide

-This document explains how to set up and use the Google Cloud Translate API integration for the Digital AELA project.
+This document explains how to set up and use the Google Cloud Translate API integration for the Digital AELA project using only an API key.

 ## Architecture Overview